scimma/IAM/Instructions/JoinInstitute.md

 "Log On" button at the bottom of the page.
 ![CILogonLoginLogOnImage](./JoinInstituteImages/CILogonLoginWindow_LogOn.png)
 You can click that to login to your login server.
 Enter the username and password you would normally use for the page you arrive at, and do whatever else (e.g. Duo authentication) you need to do to login.

+#### Enrolling
-Once you are done, you will be logged in and will see a page like this (but appropriate for the organization whose logo you first clicked to start the enrollment process).
+Once you are logged in and will see a page like this (but appropriate for the organization whose logo you first clicked to start the enrollment process).
 ![SCiMMAInstituteEnrollBeginImage](./JoinInstituteImages/scimmaInstituteEnrollBegin.png)
 Clicking begin will launch the enrollment and you may see some messages about various processes being automatically completed.
 After a few seconds, you should arrive at a page like the following